Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 The Frontend is build as Plugin [here](https://cumulocity.com/guides/web/tutorials/#add-a-custom-widget-with-plugin).

 ## Configuration MQTT connection to broker
-The MQTT broker configuration is persisted in the tenant options of a Cumulocity IoT Tenant and can be configured by the following UI.\
+The MQTT broker configuration is persisted in the tenant options of a Cumulocity Tenant and can be configured by the following UI.\
 Furthermore, connections to the MQTT broker can be enabled or disabled.

 <!-- <br/>